1. RULES OF PLAY

 2.13.3 The Maximum points for any given round must not exceed 10.
 If the points in a round exceed 10, then any frames putting the points beyond 10 in each round will be forfeited and awarded to the opponent.

-2.13.5 Only those players with a rank of 1 may choose to go down a grade in a new season.
+2.13.5 Only those players with a rank of 1 may choose to go down a grade in a new season, without prior committee approval.

 2.13.6 No player may move down more than one grade.